 Rules: Standard Sudoku rules (insert a number in the indicated range into each cell so that no number repeats in any row, column, or bold region).
-Some bars are in the grid; any two adjacent digits separated by a bar must be consecutive (i.e., differ by 1).
-All adjacent digits not separated by a bar cannot be consecutive.
+Some bars are in the grid; any two adjacent numbers separated by a bar must be consecutive (i.e., differ by 1).
+All adjacent numbers not separated by a bar cannot be consecutive.

 Answer String: Enter the row/column marked “A”, followed by a comma, followed by the row/column marked “B”.
 Rows are entered from left to right and columns from top to bottom.
 This example has the key “264517983,382147695”.